9 Things To Do In Sibiu - The Most Colorful Town in Romania

 Culinary experience is always a must for me while visiting a country.
 I mean, what better way to understand your host country than by experiencing its cuisine?
 During my visit, I dined at Monsieur Joben.
 The modern restaurant headed by chef Ali B., treated us with a feast of traditional Romanian dishes elevated with a modern twist.

 There's no shortage of small alleys for you to explore in Sibiu.
-You never know what you will see at the other end so go ahead explore, you may find a few hidden gems.
+You never know what you will see at the other end so go ahead and explore - you may find a few hidden gems.
 They also make beautiful photo op.

 Daily trains depart from Bucharest directly to Sibiu.
 It takes about 5 hours and cost about $6.
 You can also find direct trains from Brasov, Sighisoara, and Cluj to Sibiu.